hzz0024/hzz0024.github.io/_posts/2020/2021-02-10-DelBay_adult_analyses.markdown

 Private SNPs in Del19_20_1x_share_snps.list: 68873
 ```

 The example above shows that simple count of SNP difference between the two shared SNP lists is smaller (2049613-2032113=17500) than the private SNP sites in each file (86373 and 68873), suggesting that downsampling processes may create distinct datasets with non-overlapping SNPs.
-From the PCA plots, starting from 1.2x I no longer observe the distinct clusters from two sequencing batches.
-Perhaps checking the non-overlapping SNPs between 1.5x and 1.2x datasets may give me some hints about where the batch effect come from.
+From the PCA plots, starting from 1.2x I no longer observe the divergent clusters from two sequencing batches.
+Perhaps checking the non-overlapping SNPs between 1.5x and 1.2x datasets may give me some hints about where the batch effect come from, but I will proceed with 1x SNP list for downstream analysis.

 - PCA result without downsampling